8 Hours

 Kallithea Springs:

-Kallithea Springs were developed during the Italian occupation and inaugurated in 1929.
-The complex was designed as a luxury spa, blending classical, Moorish, and Art Deco styles.
+Kallithea Springs were officially developed during the Italian era and inaugurated in 1929 as a luxury thermal spa.
+The complex combined health, leisure, and architectural elegance, blending classical symmetry with Moorish and Art Deco elements.

-Though the therapeutic use of the springs declined over time, the site remains an architectural jewel and a symbol of Rhodes’ modern heritage.
+Although the therapeutic use of the waters declined in the late 20th century, Kallithea Springs remain an architectural landmark and a symbol of Rhodes’ transition into the modern age.

 Cancellation Policy